 - 58% of GCs and senior in-house lawyers cite external factors—such as bias, historical inertia, law firm culture and work-life balance—when asked about the primary obstacle to improving gender equity

 GCs and senior in-house lawyers want to close the gap

 - 48% say their companies have asked their law firm to put a woman on a litigation or arbitration team

 - 55% say that knowing about The Equity Project—a $50 million pool of capital dedicated solely to women-led commercial litigation and arbitration matters—will change the way they think about or prepare for future affirmative litigation

-Share your email below to download the research report.
+Share your email above to download the research report.